limbo-works/Limbo.Umbraco.Boolean/README.md

 Ideally something like this should be added back to into the Umbraco source code (there is even [an issue for it](https://github.com/umbraco/Umbraco-CMS/issues/10160)), but for now, this package adds a new property editor that has the expected behavior for the default value / initial state.

+<br /><br />

-## Installation
+### Installation

-The Umbraco 10 version of this package is only available via [NuGet](https://www.nuget.org/packages/Limbo.Umbraco.Boolean/3.0.1).
+The Umbraco 10 version of this package is only available via [NuGet](https://www.nuget.org/packages/Limbo.Umbraco.Boolean/3.0.2).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Boolean --version 3.0.1
+dotnet add package Limbo.Umbraco.Boolean --version 3.0.2
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Boolean -Version 3.0.1
+Install-Package Limbo.Umbraco.Boolean -Version 3.0.2
 ```

 **Umbraco 9**